logan-life/blog/src/blog/20230824 - ChatGPT Assist for Plant Care.md

 excerpt: "How I used ChatGPT to help me take care of my plants."
 ---

 Large Language Models (LLMs) like ChatGPT have severe limitations and should be used with great caution.
 For certain tasks, they can save a huge amount of time.
-For an excellent overview of the current state of the art in LLMs, see Simon Willison's excellent talk [Catching up on the weird world of LLMs](https://simonwillison.net/2023/Aug/3/weird-world-of-llms/).
+For an excellent overview of the current state of the art in LLMs, see Simon Willison's August 2023 talk [Catching up on the weird world of LLMs](https://simonwillison.net/2023/Aug/3/weird-world-of-llms/).

 I love houseplants and I want my plants to thrive.
 I decided that I wanted to have a markdown file for each houseplant that contained the information implied by the following headings: